Skip to content

 Emergency or necessary treatment abroad received in the state system EHIC route.

-The European Health Insurance Card (EHIC) gives you access to state-provided, medically necessary healthcare in other EU/EEA countries.
-The cost of treatment is the same as for those insured in that country, and in some cases, it may be free.
-The EHIC covers emergencies, chronic or existing illnesses, pregnancy and childbirth, and other benefits during a temporary stay.
+The EHIC grants you access to state-provided, medically necessary healthcare in other EU/EEA countries.
+The cost of treatment is the same as it would be for residents of that country, and, in some cases, it may even be free.
+EHIC coverage includes emergencies, chronic or pre-existing conditions, pregnancy and childbirth, and other benefits during a temporary stay.

-1. The treatment must have been provided by the state.
+- The treatment must have been provided by the state.

 Planned, emergency or necessary medical treatment in a private clinic abroad– DIRECTIVE ROUTE POST TREATMENT